MarcelGarus/server/blog/draft-jupyter-energy.md

 To record the energy data and display it, we need both types of extensions.
 By the way: The Jupyter Resource Usage also uses this approach – it was a helpful reference.
-One difference to that extension is that the `perf_event_open` syscall can only be executed as root unless you change `proc/sys/kernel/perf_event_paranoid` to allow more processes to listen for hardware events.
+One difference to that extension is that the `c:perf_event_open` syscall can only be executed as root unless you change `proc/sys/kernel/perf_event_paranoid` to allow more processes to listen for hardware events.
 Therefore, I put the energy data gathering in a separate process, the *energy server.* This separation allows the energy server to run as root without also running the Jupyter Notebook server as root (and thereby all the code written inside notebooks).

 The energy server aggregates energy consumption data from multiple sources, saving both a short-term history of the power draw and a long-term recording of the energy usage.
-It communicates with sources in different ways: Accessing the RAPL and the MCP works best in C, so I wrote small C wrappers that can be compiled into shared libraries (with something like `gcc --shared rapl.c -o rapl.so`).
+It communicates with sources in different ways: Accessing the RAPL and the MCP works best in C, so I wrote small C wrappers that can be compiled into shared libraries (with something like `bash:gcc --shared rapl.c -o rapl.so`).
 The energy server written in Python can then call the defined C functions using [*Foreign Function Interfaces*](https://en.wikipedia.org/wiki/Foreign_function_interface) (FFI).
 For the NVML, I directly used the existing Python library.

 The Jupyter Energy server extension runs in the Jupyter Notebook process and communicates with the energy server using HTTP.